nkanderson/ECE585-llc/docs/LLC_CACHE_TEST_PLAN.md

         * Get `GetSnoopResult()`
             * If `HITM` wait for other cache to flush, then read in data
             * If `HIT` or `NOHIT`, read in data (other caches have to invalidate their copies)
+            * NOTE: For the purposes of our simulation, the above two cases behave the same: read in data immediately and assume other caches correctly invalidate their data (or write back in the HITM case)
         * Since L2 is write allocate, create a new entry and set it to state M
      * Upon receiving data, check victim row (if any)
         * If victim row modified, perform `BusOperation(WRITE, Address, SnoopResult)`
         * If `Shared` or `Exclusive` NOP
         * If Victim Row is in L1, send `message(EVICTLINE, Address);`
-     * Update PLRU access pattern?
-Does that happen on every new addition?
+     * Update PLRU access pattern
      * Send requested data `message(SENDLINE, Address)`
 #### Test Cases Required:
 1. Write hit to Modified line